Cait London: Biography

-Lois Kleinsasser, of German-Russian ancestry, was born on April 11 in Washington, US.
-She moved to the Midwest, where she is a single mother of three daughters.
+Lois Kleinsasser, of German-Russian ancestry, was born on April 11 in the state of Washington.
+She moved to the Midwest, California, and finally settled in Kentucky, where she currently is a single mother of three daughters.

-Lois is a USA Today's bestselling writer, a member of national professional novelist organizations and presents seminars on writing and speaking on other topics.
+Lois is a USA Today bestselling writer, a member of national professional novelist organizations, and presents seminars on writing and speaking on other topics.